Zalexanninev15/VBoxTabs-Manager/README.md

 - [X] Hyper-V support (already implemented in another test build)
 - [ ] Viewing a preview of the selected window when hovering over the tab.
 - [ ] Quickly deattach windows and attach with a simple drag and drop.
 I don't know how to implement it correctly yet, as there may be problems of accidental attachment and deattachment.
+- [ ] Using not just tabs for windows, but tabs for virtual machines directly.
+That is, the controls of the virtual machine will be in the manager itself, and not in the VirtualBox window.

 ## Installation and Usage